-The demand for web-based applications plus the need for online collaboration plus the amazing web interfaces that can be created with new technologies (e.g. HTML5 canvas) has created a “new” market for modeling tools: web-based modeling tools.
-In fact, they are more drawing tools than modeling tools but still, they at least offer you a way to draw and share your (UML/ER/…) models online.
+The demand for UML online modeling plus the need for web-based collaboration plus the amazing web interfaces that can be created with new technologies (e.g. HTML5 canvas) has created a “new” market for modeling tools: UML online tools.
+In fact, they are more drawing tools than modeling tools but still, they at least offer you a way to draw and share your (UML mainly but also ER/BPMN) models online.

 If you want to give them a try (most offer a free plan or at least a free trial), the five tools I’ve been more looking into (let me warn you, don’t expect me to declare a winner, just decide by yourself!) are, in alphabetical order,: